 I find clutter oppressive.
 That doesn’t mean I’m a spick and span man, it just means I don’t like it when I have befouled my own nest with all that crap I should have put away days ago.
 It leeches my energy, it haunts my peripheral vision like a poltergeist.
 So I try to stay ahead of it.
 I don't always succeed.

-As far as environmental toxins go, we have had professional help with both mold and formaldehyde remediation at our house.
-Amazing help.
+As far as environmental toxins go, we had professional help with both mold and formaldehyde remediation at our house.

 Rootedness and Relationships.